websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/facets.md

 ![Example page of search results.](facets/images/01.png)

 A facet aggregates search results by a common characteristic.
-This makes it easier for users to filter through the search results.
-By default, Liferay DXP includes the following facets:
+This makes it easier to filter through the search results.
+By default, Liferay includes the following facets:

-**Site Facet:** Filters results by their site.
+**Site Facet:** Filters results by their Site.

 **Type Facet:** Filters results by the Asset Type.